oscarjohansson94/Quadcopter/README.md

 # Quadcopter
-Codebase for an Arduino based quadcopter
+Codebase for an Arduino based quadcopter.